Houman-HM/diff_opt_tracking/README.md

 ```
 rosrun diff_opt_tracking planner.py
 ```
 You can now publish velcoities on "target/cmd_vel" topic to move the target.
-As the target moves, the robot would follow it while avoiding occlusions and collisons.
+As the target moves, the robot would follow it while avoiding occlusions and collisions.